georgesutphin/MCB585-2023/_episodes/01-class-introduction.md

 {: .language-r}

 &nbsp;

 Unfortunately, this is not a very sophisticated search and often returns many unhelpful results without actually finding the obvious function.
 Usually I just turn to the next solution:

 &nbsp;
 #### Google is your friend

 There is a vibrant and active R programming community out there.
 If you have a question, chances are someone has already answered it online somewhere.
-I have been using R extensively for nearly a decade, and have only twice been unable to find solutions to even obscure and complex problems.
+I have been using R extensively for nearly a decade, and have only twice been unable to find solutions to even obscure and complex problems already published on one forum or another.
+If you can't find your answer, feel free to sign up at your favorite forum and post a question.
+You will often get a useful response within a day or two.

 Become adept at using online search engines to locate solutions.
-I usually start with "r <question>".
+I usually start with "r \<question\>".
 Getting the phrasing right can be a bit tricky.
 Let's give it a try:

 &nbsp;
 > ## Getting R help online